zeds/dave-gray/BUILD.md

 > Where does our code run? : Browser
 > How would you like to define a style for your project?
 Answer questions.
 > What format do you want your confit file to be in? : JSON
-> What style of indentation do you use? : 4
+> What style of indentation do you use? : 4 ✅tabにした
 > What quotes do you use for strings? : Single
 > What line endings do you use? : Unix LF or CR+LF
 > Do you require semicolons? : No